Talking About Sources

 Conclusion: Choose Your Own Adventure

 Now that you know how to cite sources, you're ready to start focusing on writing your paper.
-Your teacher has either assigned you to write a Literature Review or a Proposal next.
+Your teacher has probably either assigned you to write a Literature Review or a Proposal next.
 So next choose the chapter of whichever paper you've been assigned (Chapter 9 for Literature Reviews or Chapter 10 for Proposals), and you can continue your research journey.

 Please rate your general experience reading this chapter.
 (Choose one.)